A Refillable Water Filter Made in the UK

 1. One Refillable Cartridge for All Cycles

 The biggest factor in reducing the waste associated with traditional water filters is our refillable cartridge.
-In researching water filter waste, we found that more than 100 million single-use cartridges end up in landfill every year.
+In researching water filter waste, we found that millions of single-use cartridges end up in landfill every year.
 That's a huge amount of waste which is ultimately unnecessary.

 With a Phox V2, you have one cartridge to last every 45-day cycle for as long as you use the product.
 It never needs thrown out or taken to a supermarket to be sent on to a recycling centre.
 Just wash and refill :)

 A massive part of the disposable economy that has rocketed in recent years is packaging waste.
 The growth in online shopping has resulted in bubble wrap, polystyrene and plastic void fill finding its way into every home delivery.

 With the Phox V2, all of our packaging is either recyclable or compostable.
 The jug box in made up entirely of cardboard, we've put a great level of detail into the insert which holds and protects the jug so that there was no need for any single-use packaging or extra protection materials.
 Both the box itself and the insert are made from recycled cardboard.

 With the refill boxes, the outer box is also made from recycled cardboard.
 And inside you'll find two 45-day refill sachets which are made of biodegradable paper.